HefnaValravn/ubuntu_server/extra_exercises/explanation_dns.md

 `ns2.uclllabs.be` to be added as slaves.

-Then, I create the .db file under the same directory as the .local file, where I can define things like the serial, refresh, retry, expire, and minimum TTL (for ipv6) parameters.
+Then, I create the .db file under the `/var/lib/bind` directory, where I can define things like the serial, refresh, retry, expire, and minimum TTL (for ipv6) parameters.
 Additionally, I can also define the slave domain names in this file, as well as my own domain name.
 Finally, in this file I define the ns., www., and test. zones for my dns server, and what IP they should return.